k6814/AudioBasedRecommmendation/README.md

 # AudioBased Recommendation
-note:-please create grayscales and resize directory before running hacker+earth (6).ipynb on jupyter notebook

 Approach:-
-Step1:-Convert audio files to spectogram.

-Step 2:-Converted coloured spectogram image to gray scale image.
+Step1:-Converts the mp3 to wav.
+The wav file is then converted to a spectogram image

 Step 3:-Resize spectogram image size to 128 by 128 image size.

-Step 4:-Applied Autoencoder nueral network on the images.
+Step 4:- Training is done using Autoencoder nueral network on the images.
+Each song is represented by a vector, which is of size 128 x 128 x 3.
+3 for 3 channels (r,g,b)

-Step 5:-Calculated euclidean distance matrix for each song.
+Step 5:-Calculated euclidean distance matrix of the song vectors

 Step 6:- Recommend users songs based on the Euclidean Distance.